ICanBoogie/Module/README.md

 ## Event hooks

-- `ICanBoogie\View\View::alter`: If the view renders a module's route, the "template" directory of that module is added to the list of template locations.

 - `routing.collect_routes:before`: Alter routes defined by modules by adding a `module` key that holds the identifier of the module that defines the route.